 Could Bitcoin surpass Ethereum NFTs in market dominance?

-On August 1, 2023, more than 21 million Bitcoin Ordinals inscriptions were logged, a huge accomplishment for the developers behind it.
-The team responsible for the Bitcoin Ordinals protocol has also initiated the Open Ordinals Institute, a California-based non-profit to fund the chief developers of the Ordinals protocol, including the project's lead maintainer, Raph, who's anonymous.
+On August 1, 2023, more than 21 million Bitcoin ordinals inscriptions were logged, a huge accomplishment for the developers behind it.
+The team responsible for the Bitcoin ordinals protocol also launched the Open Ordinals Institute.
+This California-based non-profit funds the chief developers of the ordinals protocol, including the project's lead maintainer, Raph, who's anonymous.

 A divided bitcoin community